Paraphilia

-A paraphilia is a rare and uncommon intense and persistent sexual arousal or attraction to anything not sexual by nature.
-It has also been defined as a sexual interest in anything other than a legally consenting human partner.
+A paraphilia is an uncommon, intense, and persistent sexual arousal or attraction to anything not sexual by nature, though preference is favored for specific designations.
+Paraphilia has also been defined as a sexual interest in anything other than a legally consenting human partner.
 Paraphilias are contrasted with normophilic ("normal") sexual interests, although the definition of what makes a sexual interest normal or atypical remains controversial.

 The exact number and taxonomy of paraphilia is under debate; Anil Aggrawal has listed as many as 549 types of paraphilias.
 Several sub-classifications of paraphilia have been proposed; some argue that a fully dimensional, spectrum, or complaint-oriented approach would better reflect the evident diversity of human sexuality.
-Although paraphilias were believed in the 20th century to be rare among the general population, subsequent research has indicated that some level of paraphilic interests are relatively common.
+Although paraphilias were believed in the 20th century to be rare among the general population, subsequent research has indicated that some level of paraphilic interest is relatively common.